Exact Recovery in the General Hypergraph Stochastic Block Model: Conclusion, Discussions, and Future Directions

 \begin{enumerate} \item Our algorithm fails if the parameters belong to $\Xi$ because we apply the hypergraph spectral clustering method to the processed hypergraph Laplacian $\AH$ (rather than the observed adjacency tensor $\A$).
 This pre-processing step from $\A$ to $\AH$ annihilates some salient information for distinguishing two communities with the same second-order degree profile.
-We conjecture that this issue may be circumvented if one directly applies clustering algorithms to the adjacency tensor $\A$ (such as the method proposed in~\cite{ke2019community}).
-However, theoretical guarantees of such algorithms in the general $d$-HSBM may be non-trivial to develop.
-Nonetheless, in future work, one would expect to validate our conjecture and show that the exact recovery threshold $\min_{i,j\in [k]: i \ne j} D_+(i,j) =1$ holds even without the restriction that the second-order degree profiles of two distinct communities are different.
+Thus, any clustering algorithms that rely merely on $\AH$ must be restricted to this second-order degree profile condition.
+On the other hand, we conjecture that the second-order degree profile condition is \emph{not necessary}, and this issue may be circumvented if one directly applies clustering algorithms to the adjacency tensor $\A$ (such as the tensor-based method proposed in~\cite{ke2019community}).
+As shown empirically in~\cite[Section~3.4]{ke2019community} (particularly in Figure~3), their method avoids unwanted information loss caused by projecting hypergraphs to weighted graphs under a variety of parameter settings. \mc{Unfortunately, their concentration tools for random tensors are only applicable when the average degree is $\omega(\log^2(n))$, and thus are not powerful enough for the logarithmic average degrees regime considered in this paper.
+The analysis in~\cite{ke2019community} of tensor concentration relies on the notion of the \emph{incoherent tensor operator norm}, the properties of the tensor, as well as concentration inequalities such as the Bernstein's inequality and Chernoff bound.
+In contrast, the concentration of random matrices is relatively well understood, and the analysis in this paper relies mainly on techniques from random matrix theory.
+In future work, it is interesting to investigate whether tensor-based methods can be applied to hypergraphs with logarithmic average degrees, and to validate whether our conjecture that the exact recovery threshold $\min_{i,j\in [k]: i \ne j} D_+(i,j) =1$ holds even without the condition on the second-order degree profile discussed in Section~\ref{sec:distance}. }

 \item It would also be interesting to extend our theory to even more general settings and other variants of the HSBM, such as the non-uniform HSBM (as proposed in~\cite{ghoshdastidar2015provable,ghoshdastidar2015spectral,ghoshdastidar2017consistency}), HSBM with overlapping communities, weighted or labelled HSBMs, HSBM with side information, etc. \end{enumerate}